 Town code requires a second vote Tuesday night to eliminate the rules.
-The council voted 5-to-4 last month in favor of repeal.
+The in favor of repeal.
 The vote is really a formality at this point, and there's not much chance for a change, one councilman said.

 "In my mind, this is a settled issue and it's time to move on," said Councilman Chris Nickels, who voted to keep the rules on the books last month.
 "This issue was aired out really well, there was an amazing fight, but one side prevailed."

 This week, residents placed a half-page ad in the Moultrie News imploring the council to rethink its decision.
 The ad claims 25 parcels, ranging in size from 3 acres to 50 acres, could be "at risk" if the town repeals the 50-Acre Rule.

 "We urge you to request the ordinance be returned to its original form — protecting Mount Pleasant and encouraging 'smart' economic growth," the ad reads.

 The person or group behind the ad isn't disclosed, but residents of Wando Lakes and Snee Farms have been vocal opponents of repealing the rules.